kas-lab/suave/README.md

 echo 'export GZ_SIM_RESOURCE_PATH=$HOME/ardupilot_gazebo/models:$HOME/ardupilot_gazebo/worlds:${GZ_SIM_RESOURCE_PATH}' >> ~/.bashrc
 ```

-Reload your terminal with source ~/.bashrc .
+Reload your terminal with source `~/.bashrc` .
 TODO What does that mean?
 Concrete instructions.

-More info about the plugin can be found in the [repository](https://github.com/ArduPilot/ardupilot_gazebo/).
+More info about the plugin can be found in the corresponding [repository](https://github.com/ArduPilot/ardupilot_gazebo/).

-### Install suave workspace
+### Install the SUAVE workspace

-Create the workspace and download required repositories:
+Create the workspace and download the required repositories:
 ```Bash
 mkdir -p ~/suave_ws/src/
 cd ~/suave_ws/